Tonight Show Guest - Traveler & Buronut Prevention Coach

 ‘CMW’s mindfulness seminars & employee burnout prevention has helped us handle a long term change process!’
 Steve Francovic, CMP at ILGF

 Interview with Michael on mindfulness seminars & employee burnout prevention

 Michael, how important is personal development in your mindfulness seminars for employees?

 -Wigge: I actually got into different development aspects because of my personal interest at a very early stage of my life.
-How to grow personally and professionally was one of my interests already at an early age of eight, way before my career as mindfulness coach started.
-I forward these experiences in our programs to the workforce with an actual real life connection of my own experiences.
+How to grow personally and professionally was one of my interests already at an early age of eight, way before my career as a mindfulness coach started.
+I deliver these experiences in our programs to the workforce with an actual real life connection of my own experience.
 Feel free to watch my TEDx Talk or read my motivational keynote speaker blog on these experiences to help you better understand my background.

 What were the personal coaching aspects you’ve worked on?

 -Wigge: I had a variety of personal obstacles and I already wanted to overcome them as a child and adolescent.
 I am glad that I could work on all of them with a successful result.
 Here is my list of personal & professional development aspects that I dealt with:

 Learning lessons from burnout in my first career as a television anchor

 Learning to set boundaries for myself and others

 There might be many more aspects, but this work has definitely changed and shaped my current life.
 I would currently see my lifestyle as inspirational, which is the absolute ground work to offer mindfulness seminars & employee burnout prevention programs.